 Store any remaining rolls in the refrigerator and they are good for up to 1 week.
 To reheat, warm in the microwave using Medium power.

 These cakes freeze really well.
 Store them in a re-sealable plastic bag and freeze for up to 3-months.
-To reheat, warm in the microwave using Medium power.
-They will taste just as good as the day they were made!
-(Parents: this is a great dish to make for your college students to take to school.
-They will love you (even more) for it!!)
+To enjoy again, thaw and then reheat in the microwave.
+They will taste as good as the day they were made!
+(Attention Doting Parents: This is a great dish to make for your college students to take to school.
+They will love you (even more) for it!)

 1/2 oz dried wood ear mushroom slivers (also called black fungus)